-As an executive in residence at Battery Ventures, Richard works alongside the firm’s private equity team to find and assess potential software investments.
+As an executive in residence at Battery Ventures, Richard worked alongside the firm’s private equity team to find and assess potential software investments.
 He is the current chairman of AED-SICAD and Clubessenetial, and is a board member of Forterro.
 Most recently Richard was the CEO of Vero Software, which was acquired by Hexagon in July 2014.
 Richard has more than 20 years of experience as a sales and marketing-oriented business leader in the software and technology markets.

 Prior to Vero, Richard was CEO of IBS OPENSystems plc.
 During his tenure, the business delivered record revenues and profits, and was ultimately positioned for a sale.
 He recommended and led an auction process which resulted in a deal with Capita Plc for a total cash consideration of approximately 60% premium to the prevailing share price.
 Before IBS OPENSystems, Richard was Group Sales Director of iSOFT and a member of the Executive Management Board.
 He led major improvements to the sales capability and performance across the international Group, which included the UK, most major Western European countries, ANZ and the Far East.
 The turnaround in the business performance eventually led to the successful acquisition by IBA Health.

 Earlier in his career, Richard held progressively senior roles with Geac, the most recent of which as VP and General Manager, Global ERP Software Division, where he led the turnaround of a failing acquisition.
 He consistently exceeded business targets for 19 successive quarters, delivered 8x EBITDA growth, and 37% licence growth in a highly competitive market.
 Geac’s market cap increased from $70M to $1B during his tenure, and Richard was instrumental in the successful sale of the business to Golden Gate Private Equity.